-Prerequisite: Approval of Mr. Dan Schade Grades 10-12
+Prerequisite: Approval of instructor, Mr. Schade, at course selection time

+No Credit Grades 10-12

 This course is designed for 10th, 11th, and 12th grade students who cannot schedule Concert Choir as a class but can participate two or three times each week for no credit.
 Students must have the approval of the instructor and must be able to demonstrate specified vocal technique and music reading ability.
 All course requirements as listed under CONCERT CHOIR will apply to this course.